stevencombs/retrocombs.github.io/_posts/2014-07-26-combine-evernote-postachio-create-a-blog.md

 # Format and multimedia
 Evernote allows you to easily insert formatted elements, images and audio within notes.
 Using the [Evernote](https://itunes.apple.com/us/app/evernote/id406056744?mt=12&uo=4&at=10l9vL) Mac app, these can be included with a simple drag and drop or click of the toolbar.
 Check out [my Postach.io test post](http://stevencombs.postach.io/use-evernote-to-create-a-blog) to see numerous examples.

 Postach.io would not display my attached animated GIFs or video.
 I tried over and over and simply could not get them to appear, nor appear as a link.
 Admittedly, I did not research this issue at length.
-I was not inclined to do so since my expectation was that whatever is in the note should render on the page.
+I was not inclined to do so since my expectation was that whatever elements are within the note should render on the page.
 Maybe a later version will correct or possibly I did something wrong.
 Although, I can't imagine what that might be.

 # Pro version
 You can create a single site free of charge.
 A pro version is available for $5/month or $50/year.
 Pro users gain the following:

 * generate multiple sites
-* better security
+* enhanced security
 * share writing duties with other users

 This seems very reasonable if you need these features and extremely reasonable for a hosted site.
 Here's a nice surprise, the use of a custom domain does not require a pro account!